InternLM/lmdeploy/docs/en/inference/vl_pipeline.md

 ### Set sampling parameters

-The default sampling method adopted by pipeline is greedy search.
-To enable random sampling, please set `top_k`, `top_p`, and `temperature` in GenerationConfig
+You can change the default sampling parameters of pipeline by passing `GenerationConfig`

 ```python
 from lmdeploy import pipeline, GenerationConfig, TurbomindEngineConfig